Taking action on smoking and health

 Sheila went to Cults Academy, and attended Gordonstoun School for two years on a sixth form scholarship.
 She graduated from Cambridge University in 1984 with a joint honours degree in English Literature and Education and Certificate in Education.
 While working full time at ASH Scotland, Sheila studied for and was awarded a Diploma in Library and Information Science from The Robert Gordon University in Aberdeen in 2002.

-She was brought up in Aberdeenshire and Fife, where she currently lives with her husband and two daughters.
+She was brought up in Aberdeenshire and Fife, where she currently lives.

 Action on Smoking & Health (Scotland) (ASH Scotland) is a registered Scottish charity (SC 010412) and a company limited by guarantee(Scottish company no 141711).
 The registered office is 8 Frederick Street, Edinburgh EH2 2HB.